kristithrasher/Stock-Analysis/README.md

 tickerVolumes(tickerIndex) = tickerVolumes(tickerIndex + cells(i, 8).value
 This allowed our code to be more efficient and run faster.

-The results show it to be more efficient in time.
+The results of time it took to run the refactored code for each of the two years analyzed is shown below show it to be more efficient in time.
 The results each year is shown below.
 <img width="234" alt="2021-11-20 (21)" src="https://user-images.githubusercontent.com/94208810/142775031-2f4abe7b-b485-4b2b-9866-5747d903f1ea.png">
 <img width="234" alt="2021-11-20 (22)" src="https://user-images.githubusercontent.com/94208810/142775033-b4f5360d-0299-4887-b64a-a50e1a85c2ba.png">

+The data for 2017

+The data for 2018

 ## Summary